This is the subhead for the blog post

 Almost a year ago, I wrote a little piece about duplicate content – what it is, why you should care, and how to get rid of it.
 And duplicate content (despite my best efforts!) remains one of the most prevalent issues brands face in SEO.

-In this post, we’ll shine a light on a few less-discussed issues plaguing SEO accounts.
+In this post, we’ll shine a light on a few less-discussed SEO mistakes.
 They’re harmful and preventable, but most brands I work with don’t know to look for them, let alone know how to fix them.
 Let’s change that.

 One of the surest ways to kill your indexing efforts is a spider trap (explained in depth on the Portent blog by Matthew Henry).
 A spider trap is infinitely expanding URLs that show up in a crawl, like this: